aplteam/Cider/docs/Cider-User-Guide.md

 This parameter was introduced with version 0.19.0 --- from this version onwards Cider will deal with a missing parameter by this name: it will establish it as an empty character vector.

 By default the parameter is empty.
-This means that any Cider command that deals with GitHub cannot work of course.
+If a project is hosted on GitHub then you are advised to set it to the GitHub username --- "group" in Tatin speak.

-If a project is hosted on GitHub then you are advised to set it to the GitHub username --- that's "group" in Tatin speak.
+That allows commands to be successfully issued towards GitHub when they require the username to be specified.

-That allows commands like `]APLGit2.GetTagOfLatestRelease` to work without specifying `-username` when issues on a project that is managed by Cider.
+An example would be `]APLGit2.GetTagOfLatestRelease`: you may specify `-user=` and it would work, but when issued on a Cider project there is no need for this since it would collect the required information from the project's Cider config file.

 ##### LINK